thatvirdiguy/thatvirdiguy.github.io/_posts/2026-07-06-threat-modeling-101.md

 The title is intentionally reminiscent of a university course.
 While there won't actually be an exam at the end, the goal is the same: to build a solid foundation that you can carry into real-world software and security work.

-Whether you're completely new to threat odeling or have heard terms like STRIDE and attack surface thrown around without fully understanding them, this guide is designed to provide a practical introduction.
+Whether you're completely new to threat modeling or have heard terms like STRIDE and attack surface thrown around without fully understanding them, this guide is designed to provide a practical introduction.
 By the end, you should have a clear understanding of what threat modeling is, why it matters, and how to approach it in a structured way.

 We'll begin by answering the most fundamental question: What is threat modeling?
 Along the way, we'll look at a few commonly accepted definitions and discuss why threat modeling is an essential activity during the software development lifecycle – and why its value extends well beyond development itself.
 From there, we'll introduce some of the terminology you'll encounter during a threat modeling exercise.
 Understanding concepts such as threats, vulnerabilities, assets, risks, and mitigations makes it much easier to follow discussions and contribute effectively.
 Next, we'll explore some of the most widely used threat modeling methodologies, including STRIDE, and discuss where each approach fits.
 Finally, we'll walk through a practical threat modeling process based on a combination of established methodologies, before bringing everything together with a simple, end-to-end example.